ahmad-aloradi/VoxATtack/README.md

 #### Classical Audio Signals Augmentation
 When using the augmentation experiment (`*_aug`), the model will automatically:

-1. Download noise dataset from Dropbox if not present
+1. Download noise dataset if not present
 2. Download RIR (Room Impulse Response) dataset if not present
 3. Prepare CSV annotations for both datasets
 4. Apply some or all of the following augmentations during training:
-   - **Noise Addition**: Randomly adds background noise with SNR levels between 0-15 dB
+   - **Noise Addition**: Randomly adds background noise with SNR levels between 0-15 dB.
-   - **Reverberation**: Applies room impulse responses to simulate different acoustic environments
+   - **Reverberation**: Appliebs room impulse responses to simulate different acoustic environments based on real and simulated RIRs.
    - **Frequency Dropping**: Randomly removes frequency bands from the spectrum  (enabled by default ✅)
    - **Chunk Dropping**: Randomly removes temporal segments from the audio (enabled by default ✅)
    - **Speed Perturbation**: Applies speed variations of 90% and 110% to the original speech (enabled by default ✅)

+For more information, see the different augemtations, please refer to [speechbrain's augmentations](https://speechbrain.readthedocs.io/en/latest/API/speechbrain.augment.html)

 #### Augmentation with Anonymized Speech
 The configuration for all datasets is defined in `configs/datamodule/datasets/vpc.yaml`.
 Each anonymization dataset (and the original) contains several keys for specifying the locations of train/dev/test/enrollment data.
-By default, we provide an example showing how LibriSpeech's training data can be used to augment the dataset.
+You may choose your dataset as previously described in the [Specifying a Dataset](#specifying-dataset) section.

+If you comment out all corresponding paths except the ones to `train` (along with `data_dir` & `metadata`), this will only include the training data of that specific dataset.
+E.g., the following snippet shows LibriSpeech's training split used as an augmentation:
 ```yaml
    LibriSpeech:
       data_dir: ${datamodule.root_dir}/librispeech